stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <center><h3 id="status">Current Status</h3></center>
 <img class="img-responsive" src="img/portfolio/5/omnivc_demo.gif"><br>
 The above GIF showcases how accurately the velocity controller is able to follow the target frame as the user moves the goal configuration with the Geomagic Touch's stylus.
+In this demonstration, I am using Baxter to stack wooden blocks.

 <center><h3 id="hardware">Hardware</h3></center>
 <b>Geomagic Touch</b> (formerly the Phantom Omni)<br>